noreajs/common/README.md

 ### Obj.reverseFlatten

-The _Obj.reverseFlatten_ method reverses the flattening process.
+The _Obj.reverseFlatten_ method reverses the flattening process on an object.

 Method import